 S W 390N.
-Seminar: Strategies of Intervention.
+Topics in Strategies of Intervention: Seminar.

 A critical evaluation of social work intervention strategies in human services, using alternative theoretical perspectives.
 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.

 Prerequisite: Graduate standing in social work, or graduate standing and consent of instructor and the graduate adviser.